prishaa17/TSA-Kalshi-Prisha-Jain/report.md

 ---

+## Key Learnings

+One of the most important challenges in building this baseline model was avoiding data leakage during forecasting.
+Because lag and rolling statistics depend on prior observations, it was not sufficient to compute features on the full dataset and then generate predictions for the test set.
+Doing so would inadvertently use future information.

+To address this, I implemented recursive forecasting.
+Test predictions were generated sequentially, where each predicted value was appended to the historical data before computing features for the next time step.
+This ensured that all lag and rolling features were constructed only from information that would realistically be available at prediction time.

+Another learning was understanding the limitations of tree-based models for time series forecasting.
+Unlike traditional time series models, tree-based regressors do not inherently understand temporal ordering.
+As a result, careful feature engineering (such as lag variables and rolling means) is essential to encode temporal structure.

+Finally, this project reinforced the importance of maintaining simplicity when building a baseline model.
+Rather than over-engineering the feature set, focusing on a small number of intuitive temporal features allowed for a clean, interpretable starting point that can be extended in future iterations.

+---

 ## Conclusion

 This project establishes a technically disciplined, leakage-free baseline for TSA passenger volume forecasting with direct applicability to Kalshi-style prediction markets.
 The model captures dominant weekly autoregressive structure, improves meaningfully over naive baselines, and provides a foundation for probabilistic event forecasting.